nipunmadusanka/Country_Comparison_App/README.md

 - **Visual Elements:** Flags of the selected countries are added for a visually appealing experience, enhancing the user interface.

-- **Basic Styling:** The application incorporates CSS styling to ensure a clean, intuitive, and user-friendly interface.
+- **Basic Styling:** The application incorporates Tailwind CSS styling to ensure a clean, intuitive, and user-friendly interface.

 - **Error Handling:** Graceful error messages are displayed in case of issues with data fetching or when the selected countries are not found.